-MPD chief condemns violent weekend in Minneapolis: 5 shootings, 3 homicides since Saturday
+MPD chief condemns violent weekend in Minneapolis; 3 homicides since Saturday

-Minneapolis Police Chief Brian O’Hara spoke out Sunday against a spike in violent crime over the past few days that totaled three homicides nine shootings.
+Minneapolis Police Chief Brian O'Hara spoke out Sunday against a spike in violent crime over the past few days that resulted in three homicides.

-Overall, O’Hara said there were five shootings and one stabbing since Saturday evening.
+Overall, O’Hara said on Sunday there were six shootings and one stabbing since Saturday evening alone.
 The victims of the stabbing and two of the shootings died from their injuries, and those incidents are now being investigated as homicides:

 • At 7:13 p.m.
-Saturday, a 20-year-old man was walking with a group on the 2600 block of Third Avenue South when he was shot.
-He was taken to the hospital and later died.
+Saturday, 20-year-old Mario Lamont Burley, of Minneapolis, was walking with a group on the 2600 block of Third Avenue South when he was shot.
+He was taken to the hospital and later died as a result of a gunshot wound to the abdomen, according to the Hennepin County Medical Examiner’s Office.

 • Around 1:13 a.m.
 Sunday, police responded to a ShotSpotter activation near the intersection of Penn and Lowry avenues in north Minneapolis.
-A 45-year-old man was treated for life-threatening shooting injuries but later died at the hospital.
+45-year-old Omari Kwakou Thomas was treated for life-threatening gunshot injuries in the abdomen but later died at the hospital.

 • At 3:13 a.m.
 Sunday, a 31-year-old man was stabbed multiple times at a house party near the 3400 block of Penn Avenue North and was pronounced dead at the hospital.